 Our school was founded in 1979, the founding staff of two teachers, Principal Martin Molamphy and Vice Principal Kathleen Carroll spent the first four months of the school’s life in St.Kevin’s Primary School, Kilnamanagh as they and their 67 students awaited the completion of the new school building.
 They moved in in January 1980.
 The building’s design was based on a St. Brigid’s cross, having a square at it’s centre and four corridors radiating from it.

 Rising pupil numbers saw the opening of the Senior School in 1986 with Garrett Edge as principal.

-Since then there have been a number of changes in our school and most of these reflect the changing face of irish schools and society in the 21st century.
-Five of our fifteen teacher staff now work as a team in support and resource roles.
+Since it’s inception there have been a number of changes in our school and most of these reflect the changing face of irish schools and society in the 21st century.
+Five of our sixteen teacher staff now work as a team in support and resource roles.

 We have always been lucky in St.Kilian’s with regard to our ancillary staff.
 Our secretary Tríona Timmins (a.k.a. the tooth fairy) and Paul Owens, caretaker to both schools, along with our nine special needs assistants all help to make our school a holistic community in which local children are educated.